 Today we looked at the concept of energy and how it relates to the inherent power within something to do work or produce change.

-Does this relate to your own understanding of energy?
+How, if at all, does this relate to your own understanding of energy?

 Ready to Transform your Thinking and step into greater Potential?